pvdz/zeparser3/tests/testcases/delete/single_ident_cases/keywords/gen/grouped_ident/async.md

 `````
 throws: Parser error!
-  Bad delete case, can not delete an ident wrapped in parens
+  Bad delete case, can not delete an ident wrapped in parens (at EOF)

 delete (async)
              ^------- error